HafsaBintAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. Script that changes the working directory to the home directory
 3. Script that display current directory contents in a long format
 4. Script that displays contents, including hidden files files (starting with .) using the long format
+5. Script that displays current directory contents in long format/ with user and group IDs displayed numerically/ and hidden files starting with .